Spray Painting Walls With An Airless Sprayer

 The two minor drawbacks of spraying paint indoors is over-spray and paint consumption.
 Spraying uses more paint, but the time you save using a sprayer is worth the extra paint expense if you want to get your painting project done faster.
 Spraying is your best option if you're faced with a whole-house painting project that must be finished in a short time frame.

 The ideal scenario, using a sprayer indoors, is to spray the rooms before a move-in when the house is empty, but with careful masking, spray painting walls in an occupied home is as easy as working in an empty one.
-Masking doesn't take very long either, using the right tools.
+Masking doesn't take very long either when you use the right tools.